reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 ## Attention!
 - Always make nandroid backup before install or updating version, these are just experiments!

-- I only test this on my Redmi 4A rolex AOSP Android 10.
-Android 11 or other devices may not work.

 - Please open issues with logcat if you got problems.
 Don't report anything without logcat!